-Cheap flights to Alexandria
+Cheap one-way & return flights to Alexandria from London

 Egypt's second largest city, Alexandria, named after Alexander the Great, is an epitome of fascinating age-old history and a beautiful mix of cultures.
 More popularly known as the "Pearl of the Mediterranean,” the enchanting Alexandria will captivate you with its perfect blend of antiquity and modernism.
 Boasting inspiring sites like the Pharaohs Lighthouse, one of the fascinating Seven Wonders of the World, the stunning Montaza Palace gardens, historic fortresses like the Fort Qaitbey and endless other sites that depict perfection and astounding beauty, Alexandria is a city that is sure to take you on a magical ride of your life.
 The city not only offers a spectacular insight into its glorious past but also gives one the opportunity to marvel at the beauty of its Mediterranean coastline.
 Although much of ancient Alexandria was lost during the tsunami of AD365, Alexandria still preserves its Mediterranean atmosphere and antique European styled houses and the Greco Roman Monuments that are worth visiting.
 Several museums like the Graeco Roman and the Alexandria National highlight the wealth this destination has in terms of history.
 Specialized museums like the Royal Jewellery Museum and the Museum of Fine Arts reflect articles of treasure as well as talent.
 To commemorate the city’s role since the times of the Roman empire for being a centre of knowledge and having one of the largest scholar libraries in the region, the Bibliotheca Alexandrina has been established as a major library and cultural institution facing the coasts.
 Both the main mosques of Alexandria, namely the El Mursi Abul Abbas Mosque and the Attarine Mosque mark important occurrences in the progress of the Islamic empire over the region.
 Along the coasts, the Mamoura Beach, the Montazah beach, and the Corniche are properly maintained spots facilitated by restaurants, cafes and even water sports clubs.
 When it comes to exploring archaeological sites from the Roman era, one can go for the Kom el Shouqafa Catacombs, Pompeii’s Pillar or the Roman theatre.
 Monuments and memoirs erected at the national level include the Tomb of the Unknown Soldier, as well as the cemetery and tombs named after the celebrated politician Mustafa Kemal.